eoap/schemas/docs/newtypes.md

     doc: "Input is an Item."
 ```

-- Users can now describe their input:
+- Users can now describe their Input:

 ```yaml
 stac_item: